Oh boy, how many times have I asked myself this question in the past!

 If you don’t use templates properly, you’re just going to blend into the crowd.
 Millions of people go online, find a resume template they like, and just substitute the information.
 Now imagine how many of these recruiters see every day.
-You get my point.
+Exactly.

 Well, I’d be pretty put off by all of this.
-Sounds like a good argument against using resume templates, right?
+That sounds like a good argument against using resume templates, right?

 But let’s hear what the other side has to say.